simutrador/simutrador-docs/SimuTrador/main.md

 ### 2\.
 Authentication

-Obtain your API credentials and exchange for a JWT token:
+Obtain your API credentials and exchange them for a JWT token:

 ```
 # Get JWT token